esqyap/educ893_at_paper/README.md

 AT triangle model.

 ### Findings
 I'm pretty sure the online orientation is amazing.
+Amazingness will be reported and discussed using the AT triangle framework.

 ### Conclusion

+### Bonus question
+If you eat yourself, will you get bigger, smaller or stay the same?